WHY YOU MATTER

 WHEN WE COLLECTIVELY DISCONNECT

-A world in which we collectively disconnect is a dangerous one.
+A world in which people collectively disconnect is a dangerous one.
 Crime, violence, discriminations happen when we as a society become desensitised to each others’ suffering.
 It may feel ‘easier’ to detach from the pain and injustice in the world.
-However, such temporary tranquillity is brittle, because just like waves can never separate from the ocean, we can never completely disconnect with the rest of the world.
+However, such temporary tranquillity is brittle, because just like waves can never separate from the ocean, we can never completely disconnect from the rest of the world.

-You might have felt that you have no choice but to protect yourselves in this unpredictable and volatile world.
+You might have felt that you have no choice but to protect yourself in this unpredictable and volatile world.
 You might have felt that you had to withdraw, to defend, to hide behind four walls.
-As you have probably figured out by now, such strategy leads merely to internal deadness.
+As you have probably figured out by now, such a strategy leads merely to internal deadness.
 Defending against the world doesn’t work.
 Neither do shrinking and hiding.
-And numbing out your heart brings psychic death.
+And numbing your heart brings psychic death.
 The only thing that can take you forward is to open your heart and mind.

 WHAT GOT US HERE WILL NOT GET US THERE

 But it is not working.
 We are constantly stressed out.
 We feel separated from one another.
 We need to drown ourselves in hedonistic activities.
-Our global economy is outgrowing the capacity of the earth to support it, and what is happening in the politics might just be the ‘final push’ of the old system, before it is forced to recede.
+Our global economy is outgrowing the capacity of the earth to support it, and what is happening in politics might just be the ‘final push’ of the old system, before it is forced to recede.

 FROM MISFITS TO LEADERS